bokkagroup/bokka-utilities/README.md

-# Bokka WordPress Utilities
+# Bokka Utilities

-Utility classes used within the Catalyst Atom WordPress theme by the Bokka Group
+General utility classes for use in PHP-based projects.

 ## Usage